HarshaVardhanJ/study-env/CONTRIBUTING.md

 For example, if you are creating a study environment for `EX280-OCP3.9`, you would install the upstream version of `OCP3.9` (`Kubernetes`) with a minimal configuration because the given exam does not include an installation objective.

 On the other hand, if you are creating a study environment for `EX125-RHCS3`, there is an installation objective so you would provide the installation media but not perform the installation.

+## Pull Request Acceptance Guidelines

+All incoming pull requests will be reviewed to ensure the requirements laid out in this document are adhered to.

+All incoming pull requests will also be briefly tested to ensure they launch and seem to execute without errors.

+Any pull request that does not meet the above will not be merged.
+Instead, feedback will be provided so you can correct any issues and try again.